peirick/Tesseract-OCR_for_Windows/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/nli486fa8syrwb0g?svg=true)](https://ci.appveyor.com/project/peirick/vs2015-tesseract)

-# Visual Studio 2015 Projects for Tessearct and dependencies.
+# Visual Studio Projects for Tessearct and dependencies.
-This repository should help developers to compile tesseract OCR with Visual Studio 2015.
+This repository should help developers to compile tesseract OCR with Visual Studio.
 It contains a *build_tesseract.bat* to build the latest tesseract version.
+A simple *test_tesseract.bat* is available to show how to run OCR on different image fileformats and generate a pdf.

 ## Used Libraries
 * [Giflib 5.1.4](http://giflib.sourceforge.net/)